sonoware/sidescantools/README.md

 ### Georeferencing and image generation
 - Tick `Use processed Data` if above processing steps should be applied, otherwise a waterfall image based on the raw data will be created
+- `Cable Out`: If the soanr has been towed behind and the **layback is not already in the raw data**, enter a cable out length.
+It will be used to calculate the layback assuming a rope angle of 45°.
 - `Resolution`: Set output file resolution.
 Currently, default is 0.2m. **Planned:** Use sample size as resolution default.
 - `Search Radius`: Set value to include <search_radius> neighbours for nearneighbour algorithm.
 Default: 2 * resolution.
 More info [here](https://www.pygmt.org/latest/api/generated/pygmt.nearneighbor.html)
 - Use `Blockmedian` to reduce noise and data size.
 More info [here](https://www.pygmt.org/latest/api/generated/pygmt.blockmedian.html#pygmt.blockmedian)